-The cyst form of A. castellanii resembles the highly resistant spore form of bacteria, therefore this bespoke testing was performed using the resistant form of the protozoan.
+The cust form of A. castellanii resembles the highly resistant spore form of bacteria, therefore this bespoke testing was performed according to a sporicidal test method widely used in European testing standards (EN 13704).

 Two chlorine dioxide based HLDs in the ophthalmological sector are Tristel Duo OPH for ophthalmic devices and JET for medical surfaces.